jhu04/1d-chess/README.md

 Run Board.java to play.

-Templates to practice abstract data types in template.
+Templates to practice abstract data types in template branch.